Skip to main content

 Summer Program Safety/First Aid/Emergencies

-Protecting our students is our number one priority on campus.
+Protecting our campers is our number one priority on campus.
 That means being ready for the unexpected.
 We are continually reassessing our safety practices to ensure an enjoyable experience by all.

 All classrooms are equipped with basic first aid kits and the instructional staff is trained in basic first aid procedures.
 During any issue involving injury, parents/guardians will be notified immediately.
-Penn State Berks does not have a nurse on campus during the summer, however all campus police officers as well as numerous campus officials are first aid/CPR/AED trained and certified.
+Penn State Berks does not have a nurse on campus during the summer, however all campus police officers, as well as numerous campus officials are first aid/CPR/AED trained and certified.
+AED equipment is stationed in each of our instructional buildings.
 Our campus is located a short proximity to Penn State St. Josephs Hospital and Tower Health Reading Hospital.

 In the event of an illness or injury that would require more extensive evaluation, every reasonable attempt will be made to contact the parent/guardian.